OpenStarbound/OpenStarbound/README.md

 This is a fork of Starbound.
 Contributions are welcome!
 You **must** own a copy of Starbound to use it.
 Base game assets are not provided for obvious reasons.

 It is still **work-in-progress**.

-You can download the very latest build below, or the occasional releases (though those aren't very up to date yet!)
-## Nightly Builds
+## Installation

-At the moment, you must copy the game assets (**packed.pak**) from your normal Starbound install to the OpenStarbound assets directory.
+You can download a nightly build below, or the [latest release](https://github.com/OpenStarbound/OpenStarbound/releases/latest).
+At the moment, you must copy the game assets (**packed.pak**) from your normal Starbound install to the OpenStarbound assets directory before playing.

+An installer is available for Windows. otherwise, extract the client/server zip for your platform and copy the game assets (packed.pak) to the OpenStarbound assets folder. the macOS releases currently lack the sbinit.config and folder structure that the Linux & Windows zips have, so you'll need to create those before running them.
+### Nightly Builds
+These link directly to the latest build from the [Actions](https://github.com/OpenStarbound/OpenStarbound/actions?query=branch%3Amain) tab.

 [**Windows**](https://nightly.link/OpenStarbound/OpenStarbound/workflows/build_windows/main):
 [Installer](https://nightly.link/OpenStarbound/OpenStarbound/workflows/build_windows/main/Installer.zip),